AfricasTalkingLtd/africastalking-ruby/README.md

         - `phoneNumber`: The payee phone number (in international format; e.g. `25471xxxxxxx`). `REQUIRED`
         - `currencyCode`: 3-digit ISO format currency code (e.g `KES`, `USD`, `UGX` etc.) `REQUIRED`
         - `amount`: Payment amount. `REQUIRED`
+        - `providerChannel`: This represents the payment channel the payment will be made from. eg paybill number.
+The payment channel must be mapped to you.
+The AfricasTalking default provider channel is used if not specified.
         - `reason`: This field contains a string showing the purpose for the payment.
 If set, it should be one of the following

             ```